alfaaarex/awesome-tweaks/README.md

 **Description:** Hyperbar is a topbar for windows built with web technology and ffi.

 **Installation:** Currently hyper is complicated to install.
-We don't recommend installing hyper until the author cleans everything up.
-[I'll do it anyway](https://github.com/hyperts/Hyper)
+We don't recommend installing hyper.
+[Want to install anyway?](https://github.com/hyperts/Hyper)

 ## Contributing
 Do you want to contribute to the repository?
 Just use this format and insert what you want, a line after the latest entry.